Skip to main content

 See at Amazon

-After years of testing smaller outdoor cookers, I’ve developed techniques that maximize performance on limited cooking surfaces:
+After years of testing small gas grills, these techniques consistently improve results on limited cooking surfaces:

 Frequently Asked Questions

-What size outdoor cooker do I need for a small patio?
+What size small gas grill do I need for a small patio?

-How do you clean a compact propane cooker?
+How do I clean a compact propane grill?

-With proper care, cooking grates can last 5-15 years.
-Replace them if you notice significant rust, warping, or flaking of the porcelain coating.
-Porcelain-coated cast iron grates last longest when you maintain proper seasoning and avoid thermal shock (don’t spray cold water on hot grates).
+With proper care, cooking grates last 5–15 years.
+Replace them when you see significant rust, warping, or flaking porcelain coating that can’t be resolved with re-seasoning.
+Cast iron grates last longest when you maintain proper seasoning and avoid thermal shock—never spray cold water on hot grates.
+For more detail, see our grill grates guide.

 Conclusion

-For more outdoor cooking options, explore our guides to mid-range propane grills, infrared cooking, and premium options under $1000.
-And if you’re new to outdoor cooking, our grilled corn guide and beer can chicken recipe are great places to start building your skills.
+For more outdoor cooking options, explore our guides to mid-range propane grills, infrared cooking options, and premium gas grills.
+And if you’re building your grilling skills, our grilled corn guide and beer can chicken recipe are great starting points for any compact grill.
+Happy grilling!

 Chris Johns